EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today then for dinner I had a couple handfuls of trail mix and some leftover toast.

+### Day 499

+Breakfast sandwich for brunch, then a big lasagna-ish noodle with cheese on it for a late lunch.
+Then for dinner I had pizza and chips because I threw a halloween party.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/